ebarcott/istio-cross-cluster-demo/README.md

 ### Create the `DestinationRule`

-6. Add the host info for cluster B to the `destinationrule.yaml` so that cluster A knows where to send traffic.
+6. Add the host info for cluster B to `destinationrule.yaml` so that cluster A knows where to send traffic.
 7. Apply the rule to Cluster A, `kubectl apply -f destinationrule.yaml`

 ### Route traffic to Cluster B